g3k0/coOK/README.md

 # coOK
-Cordova mobile app that suggest recipes based on the food that you have at home
+Hybrid  mobile app built in Ionic that suggest recipes based on the food that you have at home